 We give ourselves over to God completely when we accept salvation through the death and resurrection of Jesus.
 We are no longer our own, we belong to God.
 Jesus took our rightful consequences upon himself, and tho he was without sin, he paid the debt that we could not pay.
 Jesus laid bare his back and took the scourging of a Roman soldiers whip.
 Jesus then carried our cross through the streets along the Via Dolorosa or the way of suffering, where he was then nailed to that cross at Golgotha where he died a slow and agonizing death for our sins.
 That is the price of our salvation, the cost paid by Jesus so that we may find redemption and avoid the wages of our own iniquities, which is death and eternal separation from our Creator.

 Unfortunately today, a new religion has sprung to life, enjoying great success as they share a message of love of self, how to be happy, how to enjoy life in this world with catchy phrases of sunshine and good times with very little mention of God, or the price of sin and the payment that Christ made on our behalf.
 This watered-down form of religion allows people to hold onto a form of godliness without the baggage of all that talk of sin, after all, they will tell you, “who are we to judge others?”
 Paul spoke of this coming age and warned against it in 2 Timothy chapter 3, saying that people will be lovers of self, lovers of money, boastful and proud, holding to a form of godliness but denying its power.
 We are warned to avoid such people.
-It’s a religion of rainbows and unicorns and while it may seem harmless, Paul warned of this, to turn away from such teaching.
-Don’t be confused, we are not given the authority to judge, God has given that over to Christ, and make no mistake, one day we will all stand before him and be held accountable for our lives.
-But sharing and teaching the truth of the word of God is not judgment, it’s compassion for those that have not found salvation, we share the truth in hopes that others will come to a place of repentance and experience the gift of salvation.
+Our shared mission as believers in Christ is to share the message with compassion for those that have not found salvation in hopes that others will come to a place of repentance and experience the gift of redemption.
 The most basic of all truths that apply to everyone is found in Romans chapter 3 verse 23,

 For all have sinned and fall short of the glory of God,